 - Students have access to free counseling through UNT’s Counseling and Testing Services.
-Call 940-565-2741, stop by Chestnut Hall, suite 311, or learn more online.
+Call 940-565-2741, stop by Chestnut Hall, suite 311, or learn more at Counseling and Testing Services.

 - Students can receive free legal advice through UNT’s student legal services office.
-Call 940-565-2614, email email@example.com, stop by University Union, suite 411, or learn more online.
+Call 940-565-2614, email email@example.com, stop by University Union, suite 411, or learn more at Student Legal Services.

 - UNT’s Care Team is available to assist students who are struggling and may be in distress.
 Call 940-565-4373 to refer yourself or someone else to the Care Team.

 - UNT’s Multicultural Center provides an environment where all students can thrive.
-Call 940-565-3424, email firstname.lastname@example.org, stop by the University Union, suite 335 or learn more online.
+Call 940-565-3424, email firstname.lastname@example.org, stop by the University Union, suite 335 or learn more at Multicultural Center.

 - UNT’s Dean of Students is available for all students.
 Call 940-565-2648 or 940-565-2039 or stop by the University Union, suite 409.

 Issues that impact students who are first-generation college students hit close to home for me and some other university administrators.
 Like most DACA and undocumented students enrolled at UNT, we were among the first in our families to pursue a better quality of life through higher education.
 We know first-hand how foundational and empowering a college education is to personal and professional success, and we believe our students deserve the same opportunities.
 Our nation will be stronger for it.